ApprenticeAI/frapy/docs/faq.rst

 Can I call ``pdb.set_trace()`` from my spiders to debug them?
 -------------------------------------------------------------

-Yes, but you can also use the Scrapy shell which allows you to quickly analyze (and even modify) the response being processed by your spider, which is, quite often, more useful than plain old ``pdb.set_trace()``.
+Yes, but you can also use the Frapy shell which allows you to quickly analyze (and even modify) the response being processed by your spider, which is, quite often, more useful than plain old ``pdb.set_trace()``.